martinlejko/NSWI130-ASSys/quality_scenarios.md

 Development time for future updates is reduced by 20% due to modular design.

 ## Runtime 1

 #### **Source:**
 Scheduling System Backend

 #### **Stimulus:**
 During the generation of schedules, repeated algorithm requests cause high latency because the system recalculates results unnecessarily.
 This happens when the same input data is processed multiple times.

 #### **Artifact (Environment):**
 Scheduling System Backend – Algorithm Cache

 #### **Response:**
 Implement a Caching Strategy to store and reuse generated schedules for identical input requests.
 The system checks the cache before running the scheduling algorithm.

 #### **Measure:**
 Reduce algorithm computation time by 50% for duplicate or recurring schedule generation requests.
 Cache hit ratio achieves at least 80% during peak load.

+## Testability Scenario:

+#### **Source:**
+Developer/QA Engineer

+#### **Stimulus:**
+A developer updates the scheduling algorithm to include a new rule that considers additional student preferences, requiring verification of its correctness.

+#### **Artifact (Environment):**
+Scheduling Algorithm Component

+#### **Response:**
+Develop a set of benchmark test cases with expected outcomes, including simple, complex, and edge cases.
+Implement a simulation framework to feed synthetic datasets into the scheduling algorithm.
+Compare generated schedules against expected outcomes using automated validation scripts.

+#### **Measure:**
+95% of test cases pass without manual intervention.
+Errors identified within 10 minutes of running the automated tests.
+The scheduling algorithm’s output matches expected results for all predefined edge cases.

+## Security Scenario 1

+#### **Source:**
+Internal Misuse

+#### **Stimulus:**
+A teacher or management officer attempts unauthorized modifications to course or schedule data.

+#### **Artifact (Environment):**
+Scheduling Backend (Normal operation conditions)

+#### **Response:**
+Log all actions in the system with detailed metadata (e.g., user ID, timestamp, and action performed).
+Allow admins to review audit logs and revoke access immediately in case of misuse.
+Set granular permissions to ensure each user can only access and modify relevant data.

+#### **Measure:**
+100% of unauthorized actions flagged and logged.
+The system passes an external security audit for role-based access control.
+All critical actions include a confirmation prompt to prevent accidental misuse.